lcary/tide-tracker-rs/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] My changes generate no new warnings
-- [ ] Any dependent changes have been merged and published

-## Related Issues
-Fixes #(issue number)
-Related to #(issue number)

-## Screenshots/Output
-If applicable, add screenshots or terminal output showing the changes.

-## Additional Notes
-Any additional information that reviewers should know.